The green brick is coming, but do we need it?

 Jan Kadijk, expert in sustainable construction, thinks the initiative for CO2storage in bricks is a good step towards a more sustainable working method.
 Recycling raw materials can also be useful, says Kadijk, who is affiliated with the Dutch Green Building Council.

-Kadijk has reservations about baking ‘green’ bricks in an oven that exchanges natural gas for green hydrogen.
+Kadijk has reservations regarding baking ‘green’ bricks in an oven that exchanges natural gas for green hydrogen.
 “You can make green hydrogen from sustainable electricity.
 Green electricity is scarce and valuable, the question is what you want to do with it in the future.”

 Kadijk doesn’t necessarily think it’s a logical idea to fire a brick oven with it.
 “Do we really need bricks?”
 New sustainable trends, in which wood and vegetable and circular facade materials are used, prove that the answer is sometimes: no. “Bricks partly have a cultural value.
 But to what extent they fit within the sustainable construction future remains to be seen.”